 A septate uterus can go undiagnosed for a long time because there are no symptoms until a girl reaches puberty.
 A septate uterus can cause a more painful period but often doesn’t get diagnosed until the woman has multiple pregnancy losses.

 A normal uterus has a triangular shape on the inside.
-A septate uterus, although it looks normal from the outside, has heart-shaped on the inside.
+A septate uterus, although it looks normal from the outside, is heart-shaped on the inside.
 But a partial septum can be relatively more difficult to diagnose because the heart shape will be less defined.

 It is unknown why women with a septate uterus have a higher chance of miscarriage.
 Not all women with a septate uterus experience a miscarriage, but some women will go into premature labor.
 It is possible for you to have a healthy pregnancy even with a septate uterus.